-All prospective students and accompanying family members will be subject to temperature checks and other health and safety protocols upon check-in of their visit or appointment.
+All prospective students and accompanying family members will be subject to health and safety protocols upon check-in of their visit or appointment.

 Class visits will be scheduled on a case-by-case basis and, if approved, will be limited.
 Virtual class visits, when available, will be permitted.

 All large group tours must be scheduled in advance through the Office of Admission.

 The Office of Residential Life has implemented a COVID-19 Guest Policy that will be reviewed/evaluated during the first month of the Fall 2021 semester to determine if additional restrictions may be adjusted.
 Special attention will be paid to community spread of COVID-19.
 Currently, only residential students can visit other residence halls.

 At this time, no commuter students or non-affiliates (outside guests) are permitted within the residence halls.

 Including the host(s), up to 4 students in a residence hall room, up to 6 students in an apartment, and up to 10 students in a townhouse are permitted at a time.